edwardgurney/baby-name-matcher/README.md

 - Gitpod
 - Heroku

+### *Libraries*
+- Random() - The random module from Python's built in library was used.
+This allowed the randome names to be generated from the list of names that the user selected.

 ## **Features**

 ### **Existing Features**

-- Below are descriptions of features, click on the drop down arrow to view image examples.
+- Below are descriptions of features with screenshots that demonstrate the project outcomes, click on the drop down arrow to view image examples.

 #### **Welcome Message**
 <details>